+If the school can't make suitable arrangements, London Borough of Hillingdon will become responsible for arranging suitable education for these pupils.
 Where the Local Authority (LA) is involved in arranging provision, the expectation from the school is that the LA will:

-• Arrange suitable full-time education (or as much education as the child's health condition allows) for children of compulsory school age who, because of illness (validated and evidenced, as necessary, by a medical doctor and meeting the Local Authority's requirements, would otherwise not receive suitable education.
-Full time education will not always mean providing the same number of hours of face-to-face provision.
-For example, a provision equivalent to full-time education could be achieved with fewer hours if a pupil is receiving one-to-one tuition as the provision is more concentrated.
-Where a child is not well enough for full-time education, arrangements can be made for fewer hours.

-- Provide such education as soon as it is known that the child will be away from school for 15 days or more, whether consecutive or cumulative.
+- Arrange suitable full-time education (or as much education as the child's health condition allows) for children of compulsory school age who, because of illness (validated and evidenced, as necessary, by a medical doctor and meeting the Local Authority's requirements), would otherwise not receive suitable education.
+Full time education will not always mean providing the same number of hours of face-to- face provision.
+For example, a provision equivalent to full-time education could be achieved with fewer hours if a pupil is receiving oneto-one tuition as the provision is more concentrated.
+Where a child is not well enough for fulltime education, arrangements can be made for fewer hours. - Provide such education as soon as it is known that the child will be away from school for 15 days or more, whether consecutive or cumulative.
 They should liaise with appropriate medical professionals to ensure minimal delay in arranging appropriate provision for the child. - Liaise effectively with the school as there may be circumstances in which suitable alternative education is already in place, e.g. if the child is receiving education at a hospital school.
 In such circumstances, the school would only expect the local authority to intervene if the school or LA has reason to think that the education provision being made is unsuitable or insufficient. - Ensure that the education children receive is of good quality, is broad and balanced and allows them to take appropriate external tests, prevents them from slipping behind their peers in school and allows them to reintegrate successfully into school as soon as possible.
-It should enable pupils to make good progress, especially in the core subjects of English, mathematics and science.
+It should enable pupils to make good progress, especially in the core subjects of English, Mathematics and Science.
 It should also maintain continuity of education provision with our own school curriculum. - Provide a named Senior Officer with responsibility for educational provision for children with health needs.
-The named officer for Hillingdon is Daniel Kennedy, Director of Housing, Environment, Education, Performance, Health & Wellbeing. - Support effective collaboration between all relevant services (LAs, CAMHS, NHS, schools and, where relevant, school nurses) in delivering effective education for children with additional health needs.
+The named officer for Hillingdon is Daniel Kennedy, Corporate Director for Planning, Environment, Education and Community Safety Director of Housing, - Support effective collaboration between all relevant services (LAs, CAMHS, NHS, schools and, where relevant, school nurses) in delivering effective education for children with additional health needs.